Abuntxa/quasar-demo-typescript/README.md

 # Quasar App

-Shows the problems when using the extension of quasar-framework @quasar/typescript
+Shows the problems when using the extension of quasar-framework @quasar/typescript with the vue-property-decorator

 Steps to reproduce the environment
 1. Create a new quasar empty project with the newest quasar-cli (betav1)